ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 After `.include` is sourced `APP_HOME` is set and we have verified that we have a configuration directory.
 We've also loaded environment specific shell variable overrides (line 43 in the file above).

-Now we can startup up our app.
+Now we can start up our app.
 I won't show my complete startup script here (that can be the topic of another post) because the part that relates to configuration is actually pretty short.

 {% highlight bash linenos %}
 java -classpath $CP -Dapp.home=$APP_HOME co.anthology.common.spring.Main "$@"